-- Active – The current from collector to emitter is proportional to the current flowing into the base.
+- Active -- The current from collector to emitter is proportional to the base current.

 To determine which mode a transistor is in, we need to look at the voltages on each of the three pins, and how they relate to each other.
 The voltages from base to emitter (VBE), and the from base to collector (VBC) set the transistor's mode:

 The simplified quadrant graph above shows how positive and negative voltages at those terminals affect the mode.
 In reality it's a bit more complicated than that.

 Let's look at all four transistor modes individually; we'll investigate how to put the device into that mode, and what effect it has on current flow.

 Note: The majority of this page focuses on NPN transistors.
 To understand how a PNP transistor works, simply flip the polarity or > and < signs.

 Saturation is the on mode of a transistor.
 A transistor in saturation mode acts like a short circuit between collector and emitter.

 In saturation mode both of the "diodes" in the transistor are forward biased.
 That means VBE must be greater than 0, and so must VBC.
 In other words, VB must be higher than both VE and VC.

 Because the junction from base to emitter looks just like a diode, in reality, VBE must be greater than a threshold voltage to enter saturation.
 There are many abbreviations for this voltage drop -- Vth, Vγ, and Vd are a few -- and the actual value varies between transistors (and even further by temperature).
 For a lot of transistors (at room temperature) we can estimate this drop to be about 0.6V.